 “Basically you run up and down hills one after another to improve your stamina.
-The Spitfires usually do them on Monday training sessions, six times across the Itchen Bridge, but I always miss them because I have to work.”
+The running club usually do them on Monday training sessions, six times across the Itchen Bridge, but I always miss them because I have to work.”

 Frankly it sounded very much like torture that should probably be banned under the Geneva Convention, especially on humid days but Commando did have a point about practicing with the camera so I went along.
 Continue reading Sport mode and Kenyan Hills

 Yesterday morning I slept in and didn’t go to parkrun.
 Commando rang me at about ten o’clock to say he was going straight into town because he felt like some retail therapy.

 “I’ll walk over to meet you if you like,” I suggested, thinking there might be a coffee in it for me.

 As it happened there was no coffee involved whatsoever.
 When I rang him to say I was walking through the parks Commando said he was in Ed’s Diner on the top floor of WestQuay having a milkshake.

 “They are amazing,” he said, “like heaven in a glass.
 If you hurry I’ll get you one.”
 Continue reading A steep learning curve and a big change